 The Pig and The Lady (For Fun Pho)

-The Pig and the Lady serves excellent Vietnamese in Chinatown, and many young local foodies regard it as Honolulu’s best restaurant at the moment.
+The Pig and the Lady serves excellent Vietnamese in Chinatown, and many young local foodies regard it as Honolulu’s best Asian restaurant at the moment.
 We love the Burmese Salad and the creative Pho 75 (the signature’s signature pho).

 Dine here for creative, vegan-friendly vegetable dishes and tasty Vietnamese spice combinations inspired by Hawaiian Regional cuisine.